Code of Business Conduct

 3. Conflicts of Interest

-Conflicts of interest are prohibited as a matter of Trust policy, except as (i) waived by the Board pursuant to Section 10 below; or (ii) in the case of transactions involving the Trust and its directors, officers, employees or agents, those transactions that are approved pursuant to the procedures contained in the Trust’s Amended and Restated Articles, including any subsequent amendments thereto.
+Conflicts of interest are prohibited as a matter of Trust policy, except as (i) waived by the Board pursuant to Section 10 below; or (ii) in the case of transactions involving the Trust and its Trustees, Officers, employees or agents, those transactions that are approved pursuant to the procedures contained in the Trust’s Amended and Restated Articles, including any subsequent amendments thereto.

 (ii) No payments (other than fees for services), loans, employment or promises of employment, investment opportunities, vacation trips, gifts or entertainment (other than entertainment conforming to generally accepted business practices or gifts of nominal value not reasonably calculated to influence a decision) may be offered to or accepted by any consultant, broker, vendor, government official or a relative of such third party in connection with any services being performed for the Trust.